Unboxed-Software/solana-course/content/program-testing.md

     ],
     data: vec![3]
 };

 ```

-We derived the mint and mint authority addresses using the same seeds the program does.
-After that, all we need to do is manually build our instruction object with the required accounts and data.

 Next, we need to derive the review, comment counter, and user associated token account addresses.

 ```rust